-I spoke recently at a conference where a lot of pre-seminar chatter was about the need to trust one’s intuition, especially when it comes to safety.
+I once spoke at a conference where a lot of pre-seminar chatter was about the need to trust one’s intuition, especially when it comes to safety.
 This is a great discussion point, but a lot of people simply don’t allow intuition a chance to alert them or they ignore the obvious signs when intuition is tapping all their senses.

 Intuition is one of our oldest and best survival skills.